Affiliate links on Android Authority may earn us a commission. Learn more.

+Affiliate links on Android Authority may earn us a commission.
+Learn more.

 - Log in using your username (or email account or phone number) and password.

 Once you’ve signed in, that’s it.
-You’re done.
 You’re now ready to use Skype to chat with friends, use video, add new contacts, and everything else you usually do — on a Chromebook.

 While Skype isn’t included out of the box, most modern Chromebooks now support Android apps, so you can fire up the Google Play Store and download it.

-- Head to the Google Play app and search for Skype.
+- Head to the Google Play Store and download Skype.

 - Once it’s installed, you should find Skype in the app drawer (that little circle to the bottom left).